 As part of the regular index rebalancing process, MSCI Indexes are reviewed relative to the market or strategy they are designed to reflect.
 This assists in the evaluation of methodologies for both consistency and effectiveness and may highlight situations where changes in the methodology are warranted to reflect changes in the underlying market opportunity.
-Proposed changes are presented to the Fixed Income Index Committee ("FIIC") and will trigger a consultation if they are material.
+Proposed changes are presented to the Equity Index Committee ("EIC") and will trigger a consultation if they are material.

-The index rebalancing frequency is typically monthly, quarterly or semi-annually, but can be daily, or triggered by conditions specified in the relevant methodology.
-Timely and consistent treatment of corporate events also occurs outside regular rebalancing.
+The index rebalancing frequency is typically quarterly or semi-annually, but can be daily, monthly or triggered by conditions specified in the relevant methodology.
+Timely and consistent treatment of corporate events also occurs outside regular rebalancings.

-Methodologies are formally reviewed at least annually, by analyzing a representative set of indexes, to ensure the methodology continues to reflect its stated objective and complies with the current MSCI Fixed Income Index Policies document.
-In addition, all new methodologies are reviewed and approved by the FIIC, and all rebalancing tools are thoroughly tested.
+Methodologies are formally reviewed at least annually, typically by analyzing a representative set of indexes, to ensure the methodology continues to reflect its stated objective and complies with the current MSCI Index Policies document.
+Some methodologies, such as the MSCI Global Investable Market Indexes Methodology are reviewed quarterly, coinciding with each index rebalancing.
+In addition, all new methodologies are reviewed and approved by the EIC and all rebalancing tools are thoroughly tested.